DaelenWall/Daelen_Pong/README.md

 This version includes:
 - Paddle-vs-paddle action (W/S vs ↑/↓)
 - Win condition at 11 points
-- "WINNER" display + automatic game reset
+- "WINNER" display + game reset mechanic
-- Increasing ball speed with every rally — starts slow after each point
+- Increasing ball speed/paddle speed with every rally — both start slow after each point
 - Fully playable in your browser!

 ## 🎮 How to Play